Children’s Liturgy of the Word

 We welcome first through fifth grade children who are prepared to participate in formal worship.
 Younger children are encouraged to attend Nursery Program or Sunday School.
 There is no registration and no fee!
 The children simply come up front when Father calls them.

 The children gather with their parents until the pastor gives the invitation for the children to come forward.
 They will process to their separate place of worship.
 They come back to sit with their families at offertory.

-Personal Comments: This is one of my favorites because you can read the different grade levels and if you have a creative side, it provides ideas for that style of teaching.
-Provides good contextual background on the Gospel Reading.
+This is one of our favorites because you can read the different grade levels and if you have a creative side, it provides ideas for that style of teaching.
+It also provides good contextual background on the Gospel Reading.

 Living Faith – Daily Catholic Devotionals

-Personal Comments: Online content only becomes available on the current day.
-Can search past devotionals.
+Online content only becomes available on the current day, but you can search for past devotionals.

-Website Description: Each week, catechists will find updated readings and Psalm responses taken from the Lectionary for Masses with Children, complemented by prayer, reflection, discussion questions and activities.
+Each week, Adorers of the Blood of Christ offers updated readings and Psalm responses taken from the Lectionary for Masses with Children, complemented by prayer, reflection, discussion questions and activities.
 Please feel free to download these and use them however you wish.
 These lessons are created by Adorer-theologians using the lens of the spirituality of St. Maria DeMattias.
 This spirituality is all about compassion, hope and hospitality.
 While this is the starting point for the lessons, you are invited to approach them however the Spirit moves you.

-Personal Comments: Three weeks worth of materials available at a time in pdf format: Upcoming Sunday and then the following two Sundays.
-Must download the file and read with Acrobat Reader software or print.
+Three weeks worth of materials available at a time in pdf format: Upcoming Sunday and then the following two Sundays.
+You must download the file and read with Acrobat Reader software or print.

 Sunday Sunday Sunday – LifeTeen Podcast by Mark Hart (The Bible Geek)